Tucson Teen Drug Rehab & Treatment Center, Arizona

 According to the Arizona Youth Survey, the most commonly abused substances among Tucson teens include marijuana, prescription drugs, and alcohol.
 Factors contributing to the problem include peer pressure, easy access to drugs, and socioeconomic challenges.
 Tucson’s proximity to drug trafficking routes from Mexico also plays a role in the local teen drug abuse crisis.

-Teen drug rehab programs are specifically designed to address the unique needs and challenges faced by adolescents.
+Teen drug rehab programs are specifically designed to address the unique needs and challenges faced by adolescents (13-17 years).
 Unlike adult programs, teen rehab places a strong emphasis on family involvement, academic support, and the development of essential life skills.
-Residential treatment settings, like Nexus Teen Academy programs in Tucson.
+Nexus Teen Academy Tucson Residential treatment for teens typically involves a 30-60 day stay at our beautiful house in Cave Creek, Arizona.

 -